GridTools/python-pkg-index/README.md

 This is the main workflow, in short it does:
 - Pulls the repo, whose package should be updated.
 - Creates a wheel from the repo that has been pulled.
+- Tests if the wheel can be installed.
 - Updated the package index, i.e. regenerates the `index.html` files, for this `generator.py` is used.
 - Creates a commit containing the updated indexes and the generated wheel.
 - Pushes the new commit directly to `main`.